History of fluid mechanics: Boundary layer

+Relativistic ideal fluids

+During the second half of the 19th century, it was found that ideal fluid equations related to the balance of energy must at all times be kept for compressible flows, and the adiabatic condition is a consequence of the fundamental laws in the case of smooth solutions.
+With the discovery of Albert Einstein' theory of relativity, the concepts of energy density, momentum density, and stress were unified into the concept of the stress–energy tensor, and energy and momentum were likewise unified into a single concept, the energy–momentum vector.

+The first study of a relativistic perfect fluid to study star collapse was done by Richard C. Tolman, and independently by J. Robert Oppenheimer and George Volkoff in 1939.
+Tolman–Oppenheimer–Volkoff equation describes the hydrostatic equilibrium in a static spherically symmetric spacetime supported by an isotropic perfect fluid.

 Developments in vorticity and turbulence

 From 1894-1910, vortex dynamics achieved more attention and development as a result of the concurrently developing field of aerodynamics.
-The Kutta-Joucowski theorem, for example, developed from 1902-1906, is a fundamental result in aerodynamics that was proved by considering the fluid flow in the presence of the airfoil as the superposition of a translational flow and a rotating flow.
+The Kutta–Joucowski theorem, for example, developed from 1902-1906, is a fundamental result in aerodynamics that was proved by considering the fluid flow in the presence of the airfoil as the superposition of a translational flow and a rotating flow.
 The rotating flow is solved using vortex dynamics by considering it as being induced by a line vortex.
 Much of the wing-flow problem in aerodynamics was solved in a similar fashion, by taking advantage of vortex dynamics.

 As high-speed flight necessitated further developments, the problem of turbulence began to gain increasing relevance in the mid-twentieth century.
 A detailed theory of turbulence was published in 1941 by Andrey Kolmogorov.
 Turbulent flow describes unpredictable or chaotic changes in pressure and flow velocity.
 In turbulent flow, unsteady vortices interact with each other and increase drag and friction as a result.

 Vorticity and vortex lines have been used to understand how turbulent fluids behave.
 In the twentieth century, the discovery of turbulent coherent structures allowed for the development of theories of vortex dynamics in turbulence.
 These turbulent coherent structures are regions of concentrated vorticity that are organized and persist for a long time.
 In modern fluid mechanics the role of vortex dynamics in explaining flow phenomena is firmly established.
 Well known vortices have acquired names and are regularly depicted in the popular media: hurricanes, tornadoes, waterspouts, aircraft trailing vortices (e.g., wingtip vortices), drainhole vortices (including the bathtub vortex), smoke rings, underwater bubble air rings, cavitation vortices behind ship propellers, and so on.
 In the technical literature a number of vortices that arise under special conditions also have names: the Kármán vortex street wake behind a bluff body, Taylor vortices between rotating cylinders, Görtler vortices in flow along a curved wall, etc.

 The behavior of turbulent flow remains an unsolved problem in fluid mechanics.
 Methods to address turbulence include direct numerical simulation and large eddy simulation.